wasfree/uptrends-go-sdk/docs/WaterfallInfo.md

 NewWaterfallInfoWithDefaults instantiates a new WaterfallInfo object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPageLoadMetrics

+`func (o *WaterfallInfo) GetPageLoadMetrics() PageLoadMetrics`

+GetPageLoadMetrics returns the PageLoadMetrics field if non-nil, zero value otherwise.

+### GetPageLoadMetricsOk

+`func (o *WaterfallInfo) GetPageLoadMetricsOk() (*PageLoadMetrics, bool)`

+GetPageLoadMetricsOk returns a tuple with the PageLoadMetrics field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPageLoadMetrics

+`func (o *WaterfallInfo) SetPageLoadMetrics(v PageLoadMetrics)`

+SetPageLoadMetrics sets PageLoadMetrics field to given value.

+### HasPageLoadMetrics

+`func (o *WaterfallInfo) HasPageLoadMetrics() bool`

+HasPageLoadMetrics returns a boolean if a field has been set.

+### GetW3CNavigationTiming

+`func (o *WaterfallInfo) GetW3CNavigationTiming() W3CNavigationTiming`

+GetW3CNavigationTiming returns the W3CNavigationTiming field if non-nil, zero value otherwise.

+### GetW3CNavigationTimingOk

+`func (o *WaterfallInfo) GetW3CNavigationTimingOk() (*W3CNavigationTiming, bool)`

+GetW3CNavigationTimingOk returns a tuple with the W3CNavigationTiming field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetW3CNavigationTiming

+`func (o *WaterfallInfo) SetW3CNavigationTiming(v W3CNavigationTiming)`

+SetW3CNavigationTiming sets W3CNavigationTiming field to given value.

+### HasW3CNavigationTiming

+`func (o *WaterfallInfo) HasW3CNavigationTiming() bool`

+HasW3CNavigationTiming returns a boolean if a field has been set.

 ### GetElements